Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Sequential RSP with Werner state

 The bound, $n$ is maximum, i.e. 6 for the pure initial (singlet) state with $c=1$, whereas it gradually decreases depending upon the mixedness of the initial state and becomes zero for $c\leq \frac{1}{2}$ or the linear entropy $S_L(\rho_W) \geq \frac{3}{4}$.
-In Table \ref{tab:n4}, we demonstrate the bound on the successful Bobs ($n$) corresponding to the regions of Werner parameters of $\rho_W$.
+In Table \ref{tab:n4}, we demonstrate the bound on the successful Bobs ($n$) corresponding to the regions of Werner parameters of $\rho_W$ for which all the $n$-number of Bobs achieve non-classical advantage.
+We assume that all the Bobs follow the same strategy to compute the average RSP-fidelity while the task of sharing RSP truncates subject to the failure of the last Bob for a given iteration to attain the non-classical supremacy.